albar965/albar965.github.io/index.md

 The program can generate an ATS route string from flight plans and vice versa where the output is widely configurable.

+The nav database can be updated by the Navigraph FMS Data Manager.
+A recent cycle is included.

 **Supported Flight Simulators:** All FSX versions from SP2 up, Flight Simulator - Steam Edition, Prepar3D v2, v3, v4 and X-Plane 11.

 **Supported platforms:** Windows 7/8/10, macOS and Linux \(64 bit\).